-As healthy as eggs are for dogs, you should never give your dog raw eggs.
-Dogs can contract salmonella as easily as humans.
-In fact, if you give your dog raw eggs, you are at risk yourself just by handling them.
-Some people say that it is okay for dogs to eat raw egg whites.
+As a general rule, you should never give your dogs raw eggs because it can be bad for them.
+As mentioned above, dogs can contract salmonella as easily as humans.
+In fact, if you give your dogs raw eggs, you are also putting yourself at risk just by handling them.
+Some people believe that it is okay for dogs to eat raw egg whites.
 However, we believe that the risks outweigh the benefits.

 Yes, Dogs Can Eat Eggs in Moderation

 It is perfectly safe to give your dogs eggs daily; however, eggs should not be the main part of their diets.
 Generally speaking, it’s always a great idea to speak with your veterinarian who can recommend the appropriate amount of eggs, if any, to give them.
 This will depend on their activity, size, breed, and sensitivity towards certain kinds of foods including allergies.
 If given too many eggs, your dogs can be at risk of developing obesity or other health issues.
 In moderation, eggs provide a healthy and inexpensive source for many essential nutrients that your dogs need.